• Art Magazine

 Sketch generation and composition ideas with AI

-For example: Ask ChatGPT for a description of an Impressionist painting entitled “Autumn in the Park” DALL·E or Leonardo AI for example , and receive various visual suggestions that can serve as creative sketches.
+For example: Ask ChatGPT for a description of an Impressionist painting entitled “Autumn in the Park”for example DALL·E or Leonardo AI , and receive various visual suggestions that can serve as creative sketches.

 How to write a good prompt: